Nyctophilia58/Snake_Game/README.md

 ## This is a classic game of snake in app-like form.
 ### Description:

-&emsp; Welcome abrod fellow developer, this is where you'll find a simple snake-apple game which you are free to contribute to.
+&emsp; Welcome aboard fellow developer, this is where you'll find a simple snake-apple game which you are free to contribute to.
 In this game when snake eats an apple it gets longer in size and your score increases.
 If you snake hits any part of its body it will die.
-You can contribute by submitting your own scripts, also written in python, which you think would be amazing for other people to see.
+You can contribute by submitting your own ideas, also written in python, which you think would be amazing for other people to see.

 <br/>